Lakelands Park Middle School: Autism pilot

 Montgomery County Public Schools are pioneering a pilot, in Lakelands Park, for autistic students using the controversial Rapid Prompting Method.

 Sports and extracurricular activities

 Sport

-Lakelands Park has competitive teams in boys' and girls' softball, boys' and girls' basketball, boys' and girls' soccer, and coeducational cross country.
+Lakelands Park has competitive teams in boys' and girls' softball, boys' and girls' basketball, boys' and girls' soccer, and coeducational cross country team which is full of very talented runners.
+Lakelands Park's rival (Ridgeview) has given Lakelands Park a lot of competition over the years in all sports available.

 The city constructed a synthetic turf sports field, at a cost of just under $950,000, in the adjacent Lakelands Park.
 The field opened in October 2014.
 Initially there was no public access but, in May 2015, it was announced that the field would be available to the community on Saturday and Sunday afternoons.
 However, due to on-street parking because of the absence of car parking facilities and litter issues, the use of this facility has caused what residents call "quality of life issues".

 Student Sara Mercer was selected to represent the United States in China at the 2016 Acrobatic Gymnastics World Championships.

+They have an annual flag football tournament near Memorial Day, called Bittner Day, honoring Matthew W. Bittner, a teacher at the school who died in 2011.